lbbrhzn/ocpp/docs/debugging.md

 Use `ha core restart`, not `ha core stop` — the Terminal add-on is served by Home Assistant Core, so stopping it also closes the terminal you are working in.

+After the restart, run the check command again to confirm the new value was kept.
+Home Assistant holds config entries in memory and rewrites the file whenever they change, so an edit made while Core is running can be overwritten.
+If the value has gone back to `0`, stop Core before editing — from a terminal that does not depend on it, such as the Home Assistant OS console — and start it again afterwards.

 Once the connector entities are recreated, the session sensors regain their units and Home Assistant may raise a one-time `units_changed` repair for